-a. a defect in the Title caused by
+a. a defect in the Title caused by:

 i. forgery, fraud, undue influence, duress, incompetency, incapacity, or impersonation;

-ii. failure of any person or Entity to have authorized a transfer or conveyance;
+ii. the failure of a person or Entity to have authorized a transfer or conveyance;

-iii. a document affecting Title not properly created, executed, witnessed, sealed, acknowledged, notarized, or delivered;
+iii. a document affecting the Title not properly authorized, created, executed, witnessed, sealed, acknowledged, notarized (including by remote online notarization), or delivered;

-iv. failure to perform those acts necessary to create a document by electronic means authorized by law;
+iv. a failure to perform those acts necessary to create a document by electronic means authorized by law;

 v. a document executed under a falsified, expired, or otherwise invalid power of attorney;

-vi. a document not properly filed, recorded, or indexed in the Public Records including failure to perform those acts by electronic means authorized by law; or
+vi. a document not properly filed, recorded, or indexed in the Public Records, including the failure to have performed those acts by electronic means authorized by law;

-vii. a defective judicial or administrative proceeding.
+vii. a defective judicial or administrative proceeding; or

-viii. electronic signature on the document was not valid under applicable electronic transactions law.
+viii. the repudiation of an electronic signature by a person that executed a document because the electronic signature on the document was not valid under applicable electronic transactions law.

-b. the lien of real estate taxes or assessments imposed on the Title by a governmental authority due or payable, but unpaid.any encroachment,
+b. the lien of real estate taxes or assessments imposed on the Title by a governmental authority due or payable, but unpaid.